 ▷ With the Crop Tool, add about 10% to the bottom and left of the image, as shown here.

-▷ Click Generate Expand from the contextual taskbar and, without giving any prompt text, click Generate.
+▷ Click Generate Expand from the contextual taskbar, check that the option selected is “Firefly Fill and Expand” and, without giving any prompt text, click Generate.
 A taskbar shows the progress and after a while, Photoshop has filled the area (using AI).

 Original photo by Christie Kim on Unsplash